Editor’s Note 03/07/19: Rare Craft Steak & Cocktail House is now closed.

 745 Saratoga Road, Gansevoort

 Find out why they say “Eventually everyone winds up at The Wishing Well.”
 You can enjoy your cocktail in a cozy bar area of this classy restaurant where you might be able to catch a horse race on the television.
-Pictured here is a classic martini but they also offer up a Pomegranate Martini if you’re in the mood for something different.
+Pictured here is their Pomegranate Martini if you’re in the mood for something different, or you could go classic.

 12) 9 Maple